 - Willingness to promote events, raise awareness, and be a leader and role model on campus.

-- Participating and organization of campus-wide programs related to health topics
+- Participating and organization of campus-wide as well as organization specific programs related to health topics

 - Attendance at an educational retreat and participation in future trainings for incoming Peer Health Advocates.